vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Take a minute to review the code (and code comments) that you just entered.

-    > **IMPORTANT**: Check for a code rendering error associated with the Greater Than numeric operator.
-If the code contains "&gt;", replace it with a Greater Than operator.
-There may be two occurrences.

     This method implements a typical message loop:

     * Read from one or more sensors